Why apply for the Financial Leadership Cohort?

 - Eager to grow professionally and use new tools to bring a positive change to your nonprofit and the sector

-Two cohort groups will be selected to begin in the spring of 2021.
-One cohort will be specifically for individuals who are Executive Directors (or equivalent staff member positions) of organizations based in Greater Minnesota.
-The other cohort group will be open to Executive Directors (or equivalent staff member positions) of organizations based anywhere in Minnesota.
+Two cohort groups will be selected to begin in the fall of 2021.
+The cohort groups will be open to Executive Directors and senior staff members of nonprofit organizations both located in and primarily serving communities anywhere in Minnesota.

 Dates & deadlines

-- Cohort sessions begin April 6, 2021, for the Greater Minnesota group and April 7, 2021 for the other cohort group.
+- Cohort sessions begin November 9, 2021, for the Tuesday group and November 10, 2021, for the Wednesday cohort group.

 Contact Sara Wessling, Training Manager at firstname.lastname@example.org or 612.249.6675.